amyles/coherence-workshop-handson/coherence-workshop-handson.md

 *         context-whatyoursiscalled   cluster-c3gcmzqgrrd   user-c3gcmzqgrrd
 ```

-You should now be able to query your OKE cluster by running using the pre-installed kubectl command:
+You should now be able to query your OKE cluster by running using the following kubectl command:

 ```bash
 kubectl get nodes -o wide
 ```

-in the cloud shell window.
+If this is successful and you see your workers nodes with a STATUS of 'Ready' please close the 'Access Your Cluster' Window.

 For ease of use we will rename the new context to **fra**.
 Copy the name of the new context that begins with context and then a hyphen and a GIUD.